Seravo/wordpress/README.md

 ├── gulpfile.js # Example for using gulp
 ├── Vagrantfile # Advanced vagrant environment and scripts packaged in Vagrantfile │
-├── tests # Here you can include tests for your wordpress instance │   └── rspec
+├── tests # Here you can include tests for your WordPress instance │   └── rspec
-│       └── test.rb # Our default tests use rspec/poltergeist/phantomjs since we have found them very effective.
+│       └── baseline.rb # Our baseline tests use rspec/poltergeist/phantomjs since we have found them very effective.
+│       └── anything.rb # Your own test suite files can be named anything *.rb.
 │
-├── nginx # Here you can have your custom modifications to nginx which are also used in production │   └── custom.conf # Default file with few examples to get started │
+├── nginx # Here you can have your custom modifications to Nginx which are also used in production │   └── examples.conf # Some examples to get started
+│   └── anything.conf # Your own config files can be named anything *.conf.
+│
 ├── scripts
 │   ├── hooks # Git hooks for your project